 A mostly white inner core and a lovely golden-lilac outer core.
 Miss Liberty exhibits a pleasing light cameo.
 Very attractive.

 A blast white Superb Gem with thick frost on the design features and essentially flawless mirrored fields.

 A beautiful Gem example of this scarce date with nice cream-white frosty surfaces displaying a touch of peripheral gold.
 The strike is extremely sharp which is quite remarkable for a New Orleans Mint dime from this era.

 Satiny white luster and a sharp strike with a trace of peripheral toning.

 CAC.
 Beautiful blast white surfaces with a nice frosty look and more cartwheel than generally seen on a proof.
 The surfaces are essentially mark-free and the eye appeal is outstanding!

-Well detailed with nice steel-gray surfaces.
+Well detailed with light silver-gray surfaces.